 The evening, presented by Tudor Group, the Mack Family and Badia Spices, was hosted by Buoniconti Fund President Marc Buoniconti and The Miami Project co-founder and chairman Dr. Barth Green.
 Dinner Chairman Mark Dalton closed the evening, “The inspiration that the Sports Legends have given us over the years has been extraordinary, and has inspired over $125 million donated to the effort to cure paralysis.
 It is a dream that Nick has passed on, and it is a dream we can continue and pass on until a cure is found.”

-The evening, presented by the Tudor Group and the Mack Family, was chaired by Mark Dalton, hosted by Buoniconti Fund President Marc Buoniconti, and The Miami Project co-founder, Dr. Barth Green and emceed by NBC Sports personality Cris Collinsworth.
-The annual dinner serves to benefit The Buoniconti Fund to Cure Paralysis, the fundraising arm of The Miami Project to Cure Paralysis.
-The Miami Project, a designated Center of Excellence at the University of Miami’s Miller School of Medicine, is the world’s premiere spinal cord injury research center.
+The dinner serves to benefit The Buoniconti Fund to Cure Paralysis, the fundraising arm of The Miami Project to Cure Paralysis.
+The Miami Project, a designated Center of Excellence at the University of Miami’s Miller School of Medicine, is the world’s pre-eminent spinal cord and brain injury research center.

-Since its inception in 1985, the Great Sports Legends Dinner has honored more than 350 sports legends and humanitarians and has raised more than $120 million for The Miami Project’s spinal cord injury research programs.
-The Miami Project-Buoniconti Fund to Cure Paralysis is committed to finding a cure for paralysis resulting from spinal cord injury and to seeing millions worldwide walk again.
+Since its inception in 1986, the Great Sports Legends Dinner has honored more than 370 sports legends and humanitarians and has raised more than $125 million for The Miami Project’s spinal cord injury research programs.
+The Miami Project and Buoniconti Fund to Cure Paralysis is committed to finding a cure for paralysis resulting from spinal cord injury and to seeing millions worldwide walk again.